galdor/erl-jsv/doc/handbook.md

 Constraints}` tuple or simply as a `Type` atom when there is no constraint to define.

+Definitions are represented as one of the following values:
+- `Type`: a type assertion without any constraint.
+- `{Type, Constraints}`: a type assertion with a set of constraints.
+- `{definition, CatalogName, DefinitionName}`: a reference to a definition from a catalog.

 For example, the following definition represents arrays containing at least 3 strictly positive integers:
 ```erlang